zalando/jackson-datatype-money/README.md

     <version>${jackson-datatype-money.version}</version>
 </dependency>
 ```
-For ultimate flexibility, this module is compatible with the official version as well as the backport of Java Money.
+For ultimate flexibility, this module is compatible with the official version as well as the backport of JavaMoney.
 The actual version will be selected by a profile based on the current JDK version.

 ## Configuration